IHE/ITI.DSUBm/input/pagecontent/issues.md

     4. The Resource Notification Broker seeing that the publication event is matching the criteria subscription expressed in the first step, and, recognizing that a local endpoint has been used in the subscription produce a notification towards the grouped Resource Notification Recipient ([ITI-112] Resource Notify).
     5. At the start of the second visit, when Dr.smith choose Mr. Jones on the Visit app the app will retrieve any notification produced and stashed in the Broker([ITI-113] Resource Subscription Search) using the `$events` operation.
     6. The Visit App will retrieve the Document described in the notification. ([ITI-68] Retrieve Document).

+* **[DSUBm_008](https://github.com/IHE/ITI.DSUBm/issues/16)**: The QA Report presents the following error:
+- "The link 'csv.zip' for "csv" cannot be resolved"

+This error still remain and may be connected to the IG publisher.
+These issues are in the process of being resolved

 ### Closed Issues